Black people in Cambridge: Black students at Cambridge University today

 Several societies exist for black students within the university.
 There is the African Society of Cambridge University (ASCU).
 Cambridge University Ghanaian Society (CUGhS) was founded in 1990.
 The Cambridge University African and Caribbean Society (CUACS) was founded in 2005.
-In 2015 Njoki Wamai and other Cambridge university students founded Black Cantabs Research Society as a "counter-history project".
-In October 2019 a Black History Month photographic exhibition, Black Cantabs: History Makers, featured portraits of black pioneers at Cambridge University: Francis Williams; George Bridgetower; Alexander Crummell; David Clemetson; Elizabeth Bagaaya, Batebe of the Kingdom of Toro; British civil servant Sharon White; Diane Abbott; South African anthropologist Archie Mafeje; composer Errollyn Wallen; novelist Zadie Smith; actresses Thandie Newton and Naomie Harris; writer and performer Justina Kehinde; and student Bez Adeosun.
+In 2015 Njoki Wamai and other University of Cambridge students founded Black Cantabs Research Society as a "counter-history project".
+In October 2019 a Black History Month photographic exhibition, Black Cantabs: History Makers, featured portraits of black pioneers at the University of Cambridge: Francis Williams; George Bridgetower; Alexander Crummell; David Clemetson; Elizabeth Bagaaya, Batebe of the Kingdom of Toro; British civil servant Sharon White; Diane Abbott; South African anthropologist Archie Mafeje; composer Errollyn Wallen; novelist Zadie Smith; actresses Thandie Newton and Naomie Harris; writer and performer Justina Kehinde; and student Bez Adeosun.

-The low number of black students at Cambridge University has been the focus of media attention and public concern.
+The low number of black students at the University of Cambridge has been the focus of media attention and public concern.
 A CUACS photographic campaign, "Black Men of Cambridge University", went viral in 2017, highlighting that the university had only accepted fifteen black male students in 2015.
 Freedom of Information inquiries by MP David Lammy established that only one in four Cambridge college made offers to Black British students every year in the period 2010-15.
 In 2018 the grime artist Stormzy established the "Stormzy Scholarship for Black UK Students" at Cambridge.
 The scheme currently provides tuition costs for two students and maintenance grants for four students.

 In April 2019 the university announced it was launching a two-year academic study of the ways in which the university contributed to and benefited from colonial slavery.
 Sixteen colleges announced their cooperation with the inquiry, and four of them announced plans to undertake their own independent inquiries.